-Gender is an issue that has left many with a poor taste in their mouth and a sense of confusion.
+The gender debate has left many with a poor taste in their mouth.
 To some it is very clear, there are two genders, man and woman.
-To others, gender can have many different understandings.
+To others, gender can have a more nuanaced understanding.
 Who is correct?

 Biological gender, also known as natal sex, is the gender that you are born with physically.
-There are many ways to identify this such as: anatomy, chromosomes, hormones, and sexual organs.
+The way to categorize this is by analyzing the anatomy, chromosomes, hormones, and sexual organs of an individual.

-A person born with XX chromosomes as well as female reproductive organs is biologically female.
+A person born with XX chromosomes and female reproductive organs is biologically female.
 A person born with XY chromosomes and male reproductive organs is biologically male.

-There are people born who are not either of these classifications.
-You can be born with more complicated chromosomes; you can also be born with sexual organs that are deformed, or mixed together.
+There are people born who do not fit into either of these classifications.
+Some are born with more complicated chromosomes.
+Some are born with sexual organs that are deformed or mixed together.
 These people are biologically, scientifically, not male or female.
-They are a combination and in a grey area.
+They are a combination.
 These people are biologically intersex.